aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the line border of the shape is visible.
+Gets the line border of the shape is visible.

 ```
 if(shape.hasLine() == false)